ucrdatacenter/ucrdatacenter.github.io/tutorials/r_intro_mutate.md

 ---
 layout: page
 title: "Data wrangling: creating new variables"
-date: "Last updated: 2024-08-11"
+date: "Last updated: 2024-09-22"
 output:
   md_document:
     variant: gfm
     preserve_yaml: true
 ---

-**This tutorial is not ready yet.
-Please come back later.**

 ## Introduction

 In some cases you might need to do additional calculations with your data.
-In this tutorial, we will show you how to define new variables and overwrite existing ones using the `mutate()` function from `tidyverse` functions and the `diamonds` dataset (which comes pre-loaded with `tidyverse` so you don’t need to import it).
+In this tutorial, we show you how to define new variables and overwrite existing ones using the `mutate()` function from `tidyverse` functions and the `diamonds` dataset (which comes pre-loaded with `tidyverse` so you don’t need to import it).